DesolatedHope/IB-Task-2025/README.md

 ollama pull llama3.2:1b ## Model download
 ```

-Ensure that all the Standard Template PDFs and all Contract PDFs and the Attribute Dictionary is present in the same directory before running the code
+Ensure that all the Standard Template PDFs, all Contract PDFs and the Attribute Dictionary is present in the same directory before running the code

 ```bash
 python main.py